tiagofsanchez/reactnd-project-would-you-rather/questions.md

 ### NewQuestions.js

-Why using dispatch directly I would always get an error?
+Why when using dispatch directly I would always get an error?

 ```js
 //NewQuestion.js